Elephant Shrew Facts

 Elephant Shrew Distribution, Habitat, and Ecology

-The Elephant Shrew evolved on the continent of Africa, and the various species inhabit different habitats.
+The Elephant Shrew evolved on the continent of Africa.
+Additionally, the various species inhabit different habitats.
 Most prefer jungle regions, while a few actually inhabit regions of the desert.

 Being primarily insectivorous, it consumes a variety of invertebrates including insects and earthworms.
 Yet individuals will occasionally consume fruits and seeds to supplement the usual diet.